ST10204902/ST10204902-PROG-3A-Part-2/README.md

 This project is a web application developed in ASP.NET Core.
 It includes various features such as user authentication, product management, and more.

+### Login Details
+Farmers can apply to join Agri-Energy Connect via the login page.
+An employee can then review the application and approve it, granting the farmer access to the site.

+Default Employee Information:
+- Email/username: employee@example.com
+- Password: Password123!
+Default Farmer1 Information:
+- Email/username: farmer1@example.com
+- Password: Password123!
+Default Farmer2 Information
+- Email/username: employee@example.com
+- Password: Password123!

 ## Features

 ### User Authentication